erenakyildiz-code/e-commerceWebsite/README.md

 Backend by: Eren AKYILDIZ Hakan BÜYÜKTOPÇU

-Frontend by: Melis DOGAN Sencer Mehmet YARALI
+Frontend by: Melis DOĞAN Sencer Mehmet YARALI